Vertical Farming, the future for food production | Enza Zaden

 Big in the East

-The latter expectation will take somewhat longer in the matter-of-fact Europe than in the East, where countries such as Taiwan, Singapore, China and Korea are already very enthusiastic about vertical farming.
-‘In Japan and Taiwan, consumers in large cities have an urgent need for fresh vegetables that are guaranteed to be clean and safe.
-Due to the high standard of living, they are willing and able to pay a lot for this,’ explained Jasper den Besten (Lecturer at HAS University of Applied Sciences in Den Bosch and Board Member of the globally active Association for Vertical Farming).
-‘In addition, these countries are very focused on new technology.
-It is therefore not surprising that vertical farming has taken off in these countries in particular.
-In North America, it is mainly investors and marketeers that find the concept interesting, and interest in Europe is somewhere in between, according to Den Besten.
-‘For European countries, the cost price is too high for now, but the consistent quality that you can achieve in a Vertical Farm is still very interesting.
-Because, supermarkets don’t like the fluctuating product quality that is associated with conventional production methods.’
+This expectation is likely to materialise faster in the East than in Europe.
+Countries like Taiwan, Singapore, China, and Korea are already very enthusiastic about vertical farming.
+‘In Japan and Taiwan, urban consumers have a growing need for fresh vegetables that are guaranteed to be clean and safe.
+Thanks to a high standard of living, they’re both willing and able to pay a premium for it,’ explains Jasper den Besten (Lecturer at HAS University of Applied Sciences in Den Bosch and Board Member of the globally active Association for Vertical Farming).
+‘Moreover, these countries are heavily focused on new technologies, so it’s no surprise that vertical farming is really taking off there.
+In North America, it’s mainly investors and marketers who are drawn to the concept, while Europe falls somewhere in between,’ according to Den Besten.
+‘In many European countries, the current cost price is still too high, but the consistent quality achievable in a Vertical Farm remains very attractive.
+After all, supermarkets are not fond of the fluctuating quality often seen in conventional production methods.

 Vertical Farming at Enza Zaden